pactus-project/PIPs/PIPs/pip-17.md

 ---

-title: PNS Pactus name system
+Title: PNS Pactus Name System
-author: Kayhan Alizadeh <kehiiiiya@gmail.com>
+Author: Kayhan Alizadeh <kehiiiiya@gmail.com>
-status: Draft
+Status: Draft
-type: Standards Track
+Type: Standards Track
-category: Core
+Category: Core
-created: 2023-12-17
+Created: 2023-12-17
 ---

 ## Abstract

-This proposal suggests adding a TLD registry to Pactus blockchain which people can register TLDs, pointing to a contract which manage them.
+This proposal suggests adding a TLD registry to the Pactus blockchain, allowing users to register TLDs and point them to a contract that manages them.

 ## Motivation

-Adding possibility to point to some Pactus address, IP address or also other blockchains address to a humalreadable DNS like domain, can help people to share address and other stuff more safe and easier. also help everyone to have better and more secure web3 experience at Pactus.
+Adding the ability to point to an Pactus address, IP address, or other blockchain addresses using human-readable domain names can make sharing addresses secure and easier.
+It also improves the overall web3 experience on Pactus.

 ## Specification

 ### TLDs

-The PNS system is similar to DNS on internet, we have 2 main components in PNS. the first one is top level domains or TLDs. each TLD MUST be register by one address in Pactus. each TLD have 3 parts and nodes SHOULD keep track of them:
+The PNS system is similar to DNS on the internet, with two main components in Pactus: top-level domains (TLDs) and Registrars.
+Each TLD has three parts:

-* Owner (which is a Pactus address)
+* Owner (a Pactus address)
-* Name (which is the TLS itself like: `.pac`)
+* Name (the TLD itself, such as `.pac`)
-* Registrar (a contact address, which manage subdomains and resolving)
+* Registrar (a contact address that manages subdomains and resolving)

+The nodes SHOULD keep track of TLDs, and provide RPC for finding Registrars of each TLD. time-to-live of this records should be 30 minutes.

-Submitting new TLD MUST follow a transfer transaction to treasury address, with this structure:
+Submitting a new TLD requires a transfer transaction to the treasury address with this structure:

 * Memo: `TLD [name] [registrar]`
-* Amount should be 10000 PAC coins, we can make sure everyone won't register random TLDs.
+* Amount should be 10000 PAC coins to prevent random TLD registrations.

-The Owner MUST be able to change contract by submitting the same name with different contract address.
-Also some other address MUST NOT be able to register same TLD.
+The Owner MUST be able to change the contract by submitting the same name with a different contract address.
+Additionally, some other address MUST NOT be able to register the same TLD.

 ### Registrars

-A registrar contract SHOULD implement 2 main functions:
+A registrar contract SHOULD implement two main functions:

 Register: